The temptation account is found in Matthew 4:1-11 (also in Luke 4:1-13 and Mark

-How is Jerusalem described in Matthew 4:5? ___________________ The "pinnacle of the temple" was probably that part of the temple known as Herods royal portico which overhung the valley (or ravine) of Kedron and looked down to a depth of 450 feet (the length of one and a half football fields!).
-Josephus the Jewish historian who lived in the first century A.D. wrote the following description of this pinnacle:
+How is Jerusalem described in Matthew 4:5? ___________________ The "pinnacle of the temple" was probably that part of the temple known as Herods royal portico, which overhung the valley (or ravine) of Kedron and looked down to a depth of 450 feet (the length of one and one-half football fields!).
+Josephus, the Jewish historian who lived in the first century A.D., wrote the following description of this pinnacle:

 Antiquities, Book XV, Chapter XI, Section 5

 Are you surprised that the devil quoted the Scriptures (Matthew 4:6)?
 Are you amazed that Satan also said, "IT IS WRITTEN"?
 Can you think of examples of how Satans children today (John 8:44; 1 John 3:10) are busy quoting the Bible and twisting the Scriptures to their own destruction (2 Peter 3:16)?
 Read Psalm 91 (the Psalm from which Satan quoted).
 Does this Psalm teach that God will protect and deliver those who trust in Him?
 What is the difference between trusting God and tempting God?
 If Christ had followed the devil’s advice in Matthew 4:6, would it have been faith (doing what God says) or presumption (doing some daring thing that you were never told to do)?
 Satan wanted to make it look like trust when it was not really trust at all!
 Today, many people claim to be trusting the Lord when they may not be trusting Him at all!
 Can you think of some examples?